Maria Makiling

-Maria Makiling, more properly Mariang Makiling, is a diwata in Philippine mythology, associated with Mount Makiling in Laguna, Philippines.
-She is the most widely known diwatà or lambana (fairy) in Philippine mythology and was venerated in pre-colonial Philippines as a goddess known as Dayang Masalanta or Dian Masalanta who was invoked to stop deluges, storms, and earthquakes.
+María Makiling, more properly Mariang Makiling, is a diwata in Philippine mythology, associated with Mount Makiling in Laguna, Philippines.
+She is the most widely known diwatà (deity) or lambana (fairy) in Philippine mythology and was venerated in pre-colonial Philippines as the goddess Dayang Masalanta or Dian Masalanta, invoked to stop deluges, storms, and earthquakes.

-Maria Makiling is a beautiful fairy or goddess who watches over the mountain.
-She is known for her beauty and is often shown with accompanied by tiny winged fairies called lambana.
-She protects the mountain and helps the people who rely on it for food and resources.
-Some stories also say that the nearby lake, Laguna de Bay, and its fish are part of her care.
-According to legend, she was sent by Bathalà, a powerful god, to help the people in their daily lives.
+Maria Makiling is the guardian spirit of the mountain, responsible for protecting its bounty and thus is also a benefactor for the townspeople who depend on the mountain's resources.
+In addition to being a guardian of the mountain, some legends also identify Laguna de Bay—and the fish caught from it—as part of her domain.
+She was sent by Bathalà to aid the people of the area in their everyday life.

-Mount Makiling resembles the profile of a woman, said to be Maria herself.
+Mount Makiling resembles the profile of a woman, said to be María herself.
 This phenomenon is described as true from several different perspectives, so there is no single location associated with this claim.
-The mountain's various peaks are said to be Maria's face and two breasts, respectively, and her hair cascades downwards a gentle slope away from her body.
+The mountain's various peaks are said to be María's face and two breasts, respectively, and her hair cascades downwards a gentle slope away from her body.

-Maria Makiling is a prominent example of the mountain goddesses motif in Philippine mythology, other prominent examples being Maria Sinukuan of Pampanga's Mount Arayat and Maria Cacao on Cebu's Mount Lantoy.
+María Makiling is a prominent example of the mountain goddesses motif across Philippine mythology, others being María Sinukuan of Pampanga's Mount Arayat and María Cacao on Cebu's Mount Lantoy.